The final quarter of 2021 turned out to be an eventful one for financial markets.

 Despite this, inflation pressures kept building over November and in the December meeting of the FED chairman Powell dropped the word ‘transitory’, completely hinting at a heightened pace of taper.
 The S&P 500 index dropped 6% over the next couple of days, wherein particular the meme stocks were sold off aggressively.
 In combination with Elon Musk offloading several billion dollars worth of Tesla shares, the markets went risk-off.
 The VIX fear index doubled in a couple of days and the Maven equity index team was very busy with two-way flow.
 We had buyers of put protection, but other institutions that already implemented a hedging strategy unwound and once again the market bought the dip.
 December turned into the famous Santa rally after all.

 Equities may find the environment next year somewhat more difficult, with rising wages and inflation possibly weighing on margins and earnings growth, and the risk of tighter Fed policy putting pressure on valuations, especially if longer treasury yields pick up next year.
 The question is, will central banks stay on target with the taper and rate hikes, or will they cave and unleash more liquidity if markets are correct?
-[It remains to be seen, there may be more volatility going forward.]

 At Maven, we are prepared for what looks to be another exciting year and want to wish all of you a healthy and prosperous 2022.